Overview

 MatchLinks data to an existing datasetSupplier matching, product lookup

-💡 Each column type has dedicated documentation covering configuration and best practices.
+Each column type has dedicated documentation covering configuration and best practices.
+See Columns for details.

 Select the best column type for your workflow